• Skip to primary navigation

 I regularly provide commentary about my research to the media.
 Please email me for a quote about gay neighborhoods, queer nightlife, queer politics, sexual cultures, or anti-LGBTQ discrimination.

-July 2023
+July 2024

-July 2023
+July 2024

-Keep reading… Theory & Society
+Keep reading… Demography

 I AM THE AUTHOR / EDITOR OF SIX BOOKS